judesantos/job_search_assistant/README.md

-# Job Search Assistant
+# Role Match AI
 ---

 ## Overview
-The Job Search Assistant is an intelligent job-matching application that utilizes **Azure OpenAI (AzureChatOpenAI)** and **CrewAI** to analyze resumes, search for job postings, and rate job opportunities.
+Role Match AI is an intelligent job-matching application that utilizes **Azure OpenAI (AzureChatOpenAI)** and **CrewAI** to analyze resumes, search for job postings, and rate job opportunities.
 The application integrates job search APIs like **Jooble** and **Glassdoor** to retrieve job listings and provides structured evaluations based on user-submitted resumes and job preferences.

 ---